MicrosoftDocs/Viva/Viva/insights/advanced/analyst/how-to-build-an-employee-retention-model.md

 ### Next steps

-Advance to the next article to learn about some key steps you can take to improve the model's performance.
+Advance to the next chapter to learn about some key steps you can take to improve the model's performance.

 > [!div class="nextstepaction"]
 > [Improve the model](apply-the-model.md)